Great Wall Marathon: Course elevation

 The Great Wall of China Marathon course varies in height by around 200m (about 650 feet) between the start line and the highest point at East Tower 20.
 Stone guard towers are spread along the length of the wall, each some 200m to 300m apart.
 Stone steps and walkways, following the up and down contours of the ground, connect the towers.
 The effect this creates for runners is similar to interval training, with an effort required to climb up, followed by a recovery period coming down.
-Regular training on steps as part of your preparations for the Great Wall is highly recommended.

 Time limits

-There is a 10-hour time limit for all races, start time is approximately 6:00 AM with a 4:00 PM cut-off time.
+There is a 10-hour time limit for all races, with a start time of approximately 6:00 AM and a 4:00 PM cut-off time.
 Participants must maintain a pace faster than the course time limits in order to complete the race.